ChenLiu-1996/DiffusionSpectralEntropy/README.md

 @inproceedings{DiffusionSpectralEntropy,
-  title={Assessing Neural Network Representations During Training Using Data Diffusion Spectra}, author={Liao, Danqi and Liu, Chen and Tong, Alexander and Huguet, Guillaume and Wolf, Guy and Nickel, Maximilian and Adelstein, Ian and Krishnaswamy, Smita}, booktitle={ICML Workshop on Topology, Algebra, and Geometry in Machine Learning (TAG-ML)}, year={2023},
+  title={Assessing Neural Network Representations During Training Using Data Diffusion Spectra}, author={Liao, Danqi and Liu, Chen and Tong, Alexander and Huguet, Guillaume and Wolf, Guy and Nickel, Maximilian and Adelstein, Ian and Krishnaswamy, Smita}, booktitle={International Conference on Machine Learning (ICML) Workshop on Topology, Algebra and Geometry in Machine Learning (TAG-ML)}, year={2023},
 }
 ```